Are The Days Of Cheaper Gas And Electricity Over For Householders.

 Due to the state of the worlds economy returns are too uncertain.

-There are great questions as to the ability of the industry to be able to deliver such a huge amount of extra capacity in time to avoid disruption.
+There are great questions as to the ability of the energy industry to be able to deliver such a huge amount of extra capacity in time to avoid disruption.

 Some of the new technology needed is still a long way off.